 - During the most highly attended shows these seating areas, as the entire Festival, can become crowded.
 In order to keep these areas at a safe capacity, patrons may be asked to wait close by and staff will allow entry if, and when space has opened up in these areas.

-The Grandstand is the Festival’s only air-conditioned building.
-It has a number of stages and seating areas that provide respite from the weather and excitement of the main stages.
+It has a number of stages and seating areas that provide respite from the weather and excitement of the Festival.

-Lagniappe, Food and Heritage, and Cajun Cabin stages have accessible seating for patrons who use wheelchairs.
+Food and Heritage and Cajun Cabin stages have accessible seating for patrons who use wheelchairs.
 There is one reserved companion chair next to each wheelchair accessible seat.

 Artist Booths, Food Vendors, and Picnic Areas

 Craft and artist vendors are on an accessible route and the majority of service counters are at an accessible height.
 Vendors are available to assist you with purchases as needed.